 Naveen is a visual development artist with over 10 years of experience.
 He is currently based in Los Angeles and is working at DreamWorks Animation for his latest project Puss in Boots-II.

 In life when asked to pick a lane, it is always rooted in our childhood.
 The same is the case for Naveen Selvanathan.

 Swayed by better job opportunities, he took up an engineering course.
 Thankfully it did not take him long to reconnect with his passion for art.
 Now, from painting on canvases as a child, his illustrations color the screens of Hollywood.

 His real career started after a short animation course in Chennai.
 He worked for a couple of years in India until making the big move to the US to pursue a Master of Fine Arts degree.

 There has been no looking back ever since.
 His first role after college was with Disney Interactive Studios.
-When we asked him about his experience, he admitted that it was fairly simple.
+When we asked him about his experience, he admitted that it was pretty simple.

 ‘I worked as an artist doing simple designs for their games,’ he says.
-All the while he kept pushing ahead towards his true goal of working in feature animation.
+All the while he kept pushing ahead toward his true goal of working in feature animation.

 ‘It paid my bills while I attended art workshops in the evenings to improve my portfolio,’ he says.
 And finally, it happened.